Craig Demmin

-Craig Demmin (born May 21, 1971) is a retired Trinidad soccer defender who played professionally in Major League Soccer and the USL First Division.
+Craig Demmin (born May 21, 1971) is a Trinidadian former footballer who played as a defender.
+He represented the Trinidad and Tobago national team.

 Player

 College

 Demmin attended Belhaven University, playing on the men's soccer team from 1990 to 1993.
 He was a 1991 Second Team and a 1992 and 1993 First Team NAIA All American.
 In 1992, Demmin and his team mates won the NAIA national men's soccer championship.
 In 2008, he was inducted into the school's Athletic Hall of Fame.

 Professional

 Demmin played for East Fife F.C. before playing in Major League Soccer for the Tampa Bay Mutiny in 2001.
 Demmin also had two stints with the Rochester Raging Rhinos, and was playing for the Virginia Beach Mariners at the time of their demise in 2006.
 Demmin was named to the A-League All-Star Team five times while playing for Rochester.

 International

 Demmin represented the Trinidad and Tobago national team from 1995 to 2003.